hashicorp/terraform-provider-awscc/docs/resources/apigateway_method.md

 ### Use of API method response with response parameters and response models

-API method repsosne using response models and response parameters
+API method response using response models and response parameters

 ```terraform
 resource "awscc_apigateway_rest_api" "terraform_apigateway_rest_api" {